Wanaparthy Samsthanam: The Vassal Family

+The Wanaparthy Samasthanam Rulers belonged to the Reddy community and maintained ties and alliances with other Reddy princely states such as Sirnapalli Samasthanam, Gadwal Samasthanam, Alampur Samasthanam, Gopalpeta Samasthanam, and Warangal Pingle Sardeshmukhs.
+Princess Janamma of Wanaparthy Samasthanam (daughter of the second Rameshwar Rao) married Raja Ramalinga Reddy of Sirnapalli Samasthanam.

 Raja Rameshwar Rao II, who was a vassal of the Nizam of Hyderabad, died on 22 November 1922.
 As his successor, Krishna Dev, was a minor, his estate was managed as a Ward of the Court.
 Krishna Dev himself died before attaining majority and the crown passed on to his son Rameshwar Rao III, later to become simply J. Rameshwar Rao.

 With the surname 'Janampalli', Ramdev Rao was the youngest son of the Raja of Wanaparthy.
 He had an older sister, Janamma, and elder brother Krishna Dev.
 The family roots have spread around Mahbubnagar district, Jadcherla and nearby talukas.

 Kingdom of Hyderabad first Hindu Kotwal Raja Bahadur Venkatarama Reddy was a Grand Nephew of the Raja of Wanaparthy.

 Raja Ramdev Rao has said that he didn't have much interaction with his father – it was quite a formal relationship – and he only replied to him when spoken to.

 Contributions to architecture

 Raja Rameshwar Rao left behind a grand legacy of structures constructed during his reign.
 1885 constructed Wanaparthy Palace, Sarala Sagar Project is the second biggest dam in Asia with siphon technology.
 It is the oldest project in India after independence Raja of Wanaparthy Raja Rameshwara Rao founded by the Sarala Sagar Dam Project that has incorporated siphon technology from California, United States.

+Earlier Raja of Wanaparthy, Raja Baheri Gopal Rao was very fond and inspired of the Sri Ranganathaswamy Temple in Srirangam and wanted to build a similar temple in his region, and built the Sri Ranganayaka Swamy Temple in Shri Rangapur Village, Pebbair, Wanaparthy District, Telangana, historical and epigraphical evidence confirms it was built in the 18th century.
+The temple features Vijayanagara-style architecture.